Annapurna Circuit Trek in October

 • Even though there is the least possibility of rain and snowfall during this time, it is advisable to pack the rain gear in case of occasional and uncertain rain.

 • Consider embarking on an early morning trek.
 This allows you to trek comfortably, enjoying the milder daytime temperatures.
-With proper exploration of the region, you can reach the destination on time for a cozy retreat at teahouses.
+Proper exploration of the region allows you to reach the destination on time for a cozy retreat at the eahouses.

 • Carry water bottles with hot or purified drinking water and take regular hydration breaks.
 Hydration is a must to avoid altitude sickness.